Gchouchou/ox-confluence-html/README.md

 ## Why a new ox-confluence?

-Confluence only supports its own wiki markdown in the legacy editor which means you can still use the old [package](https://github.com/aspiers/orgmode/blob/master/contrib/lisp/ox-confluence.el) in org contrib is now deprecated.
-We must now convert to the storage format.
+Confluence only supports its own wiki markdown in the legacy editor which means the old [package](https://github.com/aspiers/orgmode/blob/master/contrib/lisp/ox-confluence.el) in org contrib is now deprecated.

-The alternative to converting to confluence markdown is to convert to the confluence html format, also called confluence storage format, which is the format confluence uses to locally store pages.
+The new format is the
+confluence support format, similar to xhtml, which is the format confluence uses to locally store pages.
 This means you have access to all features while exporting.
-This org exporter aims to export org files to the best of its abilities to this format.

 ## Why even bother?